wendahere/JAWS/Sean.md

 4. Reading the datasheet for the charging module, I found out that it has battery protection, meaning that it has a measure to deal with overcharging.
 However, the module battery protection only kicks in if the battery's voltage has reached 4.2 volts. **That means if my battery's max voltage(achieved when it reaches max capacity) is less than 4.2 volts, the battery is not protected at all, casuing overcharging**
 5. The output of the Vout is always the voltage of one battery. **Thus, if you were to connect the negative terminal of the Vout of one module to a positive terminal of the Vout of another module, then the voltage would not add up and will still be the voltage of one battery.**
 To conclude, I would need to make two modes for my power circuit, the first mode is for charging which i will call rest mode, the second mode is for outputing the power to the rest of the components, I will call this active mode.
-The first circuit design I created was inspired from [this video](https://www.youtube.com/watch?v=rpRYNMrVCk0)
+The first circuit design I created was inspired from [this video.](https://www.youtube.com/watch?v=rpRYNMrVCk0) It looks like this:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDExNDIzMDUsLTIwMDk2MjE3NjEsLT
+eyJoaXN0b3J5IjpbLTEzMjA3Nzg5NjEsLTIwMDk2MjE3NjEsLT
 Q2MTA4NjA3MSw3MzgyOTMyMDYsMTUzOTQ3NzQwOSwtMTI5MTky
 NzYzOCwzMzk0MDkwOTcsLTE1ODIyMTE4NzcsLTY1MDExMjUxOS
 wxMDk2MDQzNTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIx